DeclarativeHub/ReactiveKit/README.md

   .dispose(in: bag)
 ```

 We would like to do the loading on another queue.
-We could dispatch async the loading, but what if we cannot change the signal producer closure because it is defined in a framework or there is another reason we cannot change it.
+We could dispatch async the loading, but what if we cannot change the signal producer closure because it is defined in a framework or there is another reason we cannot change it?
 That is when the operator `subscribe(on:)` saves the day.

 ```swift
 someData